Ankan619/hitproj1/README.md

 \## About the Project

-This project has some changes to structure it better.
+This project has some changes to structure it better and keep it simple.